kikipet/HALO/README.md

 Tracking done through APRS - pass packets via Dire Wolf to I-Gate (noam.aprs2.net or similar)

 For a given call sign, use this to generate a passcode for I-Gate: https://apps.magicbug.co.uk/passcode/

+add `* * * * * /home/pi/dw-start.sh /dev/(whatever)` to crontab

+Change NOCALL to call sign
+Enable all of the I-Gate stuff
+TBEACON blah blah blah 2 minutes right?
+I may need to get a new passcode :(